-Bryan University does not allow a student to make-up time missed.
+Bryan University may not allow a student to make-up time missed.
 However, if an assignment (homework, activity, lab, quiz, discussion, test, or other graded assignment) is not submitted by the due date, the student will be allowed to submit the assignment late.
 An assignment submitted late may be assessed a deduction off the final grade based on the instructor's late work policy for that course.
 Late assignments are not accepted after the close of class, Sunday at 11:59pm, the final week (unless otherwise approved through an incomplete/appeal).
+Extenuating circumstances (i.e. Natural disasters, deathin the family, illness) may be considered on a case by case basis.